 Expat Repatriation Depression and Social Isolation

 Depression from moving to a new country can be hard to recognize.
 People think working internationally must be the thrilling opportunity of a lifetime.
-That means an expat might feel like they have “no right” to be depressed, and that family and friends at home won’t understand if they are.
-But while an international move is exciting and the introduction to a new country can be wonderful, it could come with feelings of isolation and you may need to learn some coping skills to deal with expat depression.
+That means an expat might feel like they have “no right” to be depressed and that family and friends at home won’t understand if they are.
+But while an international move is exciting and the introduction to a new country can be wonderful, it could come with feelings of isolation, and you may need to learn some coping skills to deal with expat depression.

 Part of this difficulty can come from a language barrier.
 Often, expats don’t share a language with the residents of the new country, which can make it harder to get close to people.
 Even if you can speak the language of your host country, there’s no substitute for the comfort of your native tongue.
-When everyone around you is speaking a different language, you can feel like a stranger in a strange land.
+When everyone around you speaks a different language, you can feel like a stranger in a strange land.

-Also Read: Caring for Your Mental Health Overseas
+Read More: Caring for Your Mental Health Overseas

 Not Just Culture Shock

 Speaking of which, feeling disconnected from the culture you’re in—sometimes called “culture shock”—is common for expats.
-Even if the main language is the same as yours, everyday things like shopping, driving, and dining will probably be different from what you’re used to.
+Even if the main language is the same as yours, everyday things like shopping, driving, and dining will probably differ from what you’re used to.
 It may be hard to find activities, social gatherings, or places of worship that feel comfortable and familiar.

 But expat depression is more than culture shock.
 Expats usually get over culture shock after a few weeks or months in a new place.
-Depression sticks around, and can make it difficult to work, play, and take care of yourself.
+Depression sticks around and can make it difficult to work, play, and take care of yourself.

-Many expats are silent about their suffering, or have trouble identifying it as depression at all.
+Many expats are silent about their suffering or have trouble identifying it as depression at all.
 Expats may feel ashamed or ungrateful if their experience of moving abroad doesn’t match the glamorous image of international life that their friends and family have.
 They may not want to talk to people back home about their unhappiness, which makes it hard for their feelings to be validated and seen.
 After a while, the isolation, the cultural alienation, and guilt about not appreciating their new life can tip over into depression.

 All of the challenges mentioned above can be “normal” features of expatriating, which can bring on culture shock and homesickness.
-Most expats will probably miss their home country, or feel emotional fatigue from how different everything is.
+Most expats will probably miss their home country or feel emotional fatigue from how different everything is.
 But when these feelings make you miserable and don’t get better after a few weeks, that’s expat depression.

-Also Read: Coping With Culture Shock When Living Abroad
+Read More: Coping With Culture Shock When Living Abroad

 Expat Depression Symptoms